Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Establish similarities and differences among representatives of the main kingdoms;

-Distinguish the studied objects in nature, on tables;
+Distinguish studied objects in nature, on tables;

 Explain the role of representatives of the kingdoms of living nature in human life.